 15 Great Gifts for Bakers

-Zach got me this 8 cup measuring glass bowl a few years ago and I love it!
+If they prefer glass, I was given this 8 cup measuring glass bowl a few years ago and I love it!
 It’s wonderful for things that require large amounts of dry ingredients (like bread), because I can measure out flour in it and it’s far less messy than using regular-sized measuring cups.
-Plus, you can us it for mixing, as well.
-(But here’s a pretty cool one with a lid!)

 5. Apple Peeler

 Sounds lame, but I had one of these peelers a few years ago and it was wonderful!
 Made making apple pie and dumplings so much easier, because it peels, cores, and cuts evenly.
 Plus it takes WAY less time.
 There are also attachments you can get for a Kitchenaid mixer that is probably even easier to use.